Mausoleum of Abu Hurayra

-The mausoleum is located on a burial ground, northwest of Tel Yavne, that has been used by Yavnehites for burial since at least the Roman period.
-Since the early 13th century, it has been known to Muslims as a tomb of Abu Hurairah, a companion (sahaba) of Muhammad, although most Arabic sources give Medina as his burial place.
-The date of the inner tomb chamber is uncertain, with contemporary sources allowing the assumption that a tomb chamber existed at the site and was associated with Abu Hurairah already before Sultan Baybars's additions.
-In 1274, Baybars ordered the construction of the riwaq featuring a tripartite portal and six tiny domes together with a dedicatory inscription, with the site expanded further in 1292 by Mamluk Sultan Al-Ashraf Khalil.
+The mausoleum is located on a cemetery northwest of Yibna that residents have used for burial since at least the Roman period.
+Since the early 13th century, Muslims identified it as one of the purported burial places of Abu Hurairah, a companion of Muhammad.
+However, most Arabic sources give Medina as his resting place.
+The date of the inner tomb chamber is uncertain, with contemporary sources allowing the assumption that a tomb chamber existed at the site and was associated with Abu Hurairah already before Mamluk sultan Baybars's additions.
+In 1274, Baybars ordered the construction of the riwaq featuring a tripartite portal and six tiny domes together with a dedicatory inscription, with the site expanded further in 1292 by Sultan al-Ashraf Khalil.

-The tomb is known to Jews as the Tomb of Rabban Gamaliel of Yavne, the first Nasi of the Sanhedrin after the fall of the Second Temple.
+The tomb is known to Jews as the tomb of Gamaliel II, the first Nasi of the Sanhedrin after the fall of the Second Temple.
 A Hebrew travel guide dated to between 1266 and 1291 attributes the tomb to Gamaliel and describes it as being occupied by a Muslim prayer house.
 The site was frequently visited by Jewish medieval pilgrims.
-Following the 1948 Arab–Israeli War the mausoleum was officially designated as a shrine for Jews by the Israeli government.
+Following the 1948 Arab–Israeli War the mausoleum was officially designated as a shrine for Jews by Israel.

-In all likelihood neither Rabban Gamaliel of Yavne nor Abu Hurairah are buried in the tomb.
+In all likelihood, neither Rabban Gamaliel nor Abu Hurairah are buried in the tomb.

 History

 Pre-Muslim times

-The ground on which the structure stands, northwest of Tel Yavne, has been used by Yavnehites for burial since at least the Roman period.
+The ground on which the structure stands, northwest of Yibna, has been used by residents for burial since at least the Roman period.